mastodon/documentation/Running-Mastodon/Elasticsearch-guide.md

 sudo systemctl restart elasticsearch
 ```

-`.env.production` also need to be change.
+`.env.production` also need to be changed.

 ```
 # Optional ElasticSearch configuration